cocos/cocos-docs/en/scripting/scene-managing.md

 });
 ```

-The `Bundle.loadScene` can only load scenes in this bundle and will not run scenes automatically, it also needs to be used with the `cc.director.runScene`. `Bundle.loadScene` provides more parameter loading control flow when you need to control loading parameters or do some post-processing after loading a scene.
+The `loadScene` provided by the Asset Bundle will only load scenes from the specified bundle and will not automatically run the scenes, you also need to use `cc.director.runScene` to run the scenes.<br>
+`loadScene` also provides more parameters to control the loading process, so developers can control the loading parameters themselves or do some processing after the loading scene.

-To load the scene in Asset Bundle, see [Asset Bundle](asset-bundle.md) documentation for details.
+For more information about loading scenes in the Asset Bundle, you can refer to the [Asset Bundle](asset-bundle.md) documentation.

 ## Use persist node to managing multiple scenes and pass information among scenes